mrcavalcanti/mosaicoo/docs/sources/panels/format-data/map-a-special-value.md

 1. Edit the panel for which you want to map a special value.
 1. In panel display options, locate the **Value mappings** section and click **Add value mappings**.
 1. Click **Add a new mapping** and then select **Special**.
-1. Select the special value for Grafana to match.
+1. Select the special value for Mosaicoo to match.
 Options include:
    - Null
    - NaN (Not a Number)
    - Null + NaN